mikedijkstra/stencil/README.md

 ## How it works

-The SASS version of Joyce CSS is composed of three main parts.
+Joyce CSS is composed of three main parts.

 The helpers folder contains the reset styling, generic styles for things like forms and OOCSS objects like media and module.

 The \_settings.scss file contains default variables for things like maximum page width, adaptive layout break points and default spacing.